 stop, in Part 12 and for a driver, includes park, but does not include stop to reverse the driver's vehicle into a parking bay or other parking space.

-- Note 1: Driver's vehicle, park and parking bay are defined in this dictionary. - Note 2: Part 12 deals with restrictions on stopping and parking.
+Note 1: Driver's vehicle, park and parking bay are defined in this dictionary.

 stop line means a continuous line that: